Talk (Why Don't We song)

 "Talk" is a song performed by American boy band Why Don't We.
 The song was released as a digital download on July 6, 2018, by Signature and Atlantic Records as the second single from their debut studio album 8 Letters.
 The song peaked at number eighteen on the US Bubbling Under Hot 100 Singles chart.

 Music video

 A music video to accompany the release of "Talk" was first released onto YouTube on July 7, 2018.
-The video was directed by Éli Sokhn and was filmed across Europe while the band were on the while on the European leg of their Invitation Tour.
+The video was directed by Éli Sokhn and was filmed across Europe while the band were on the European leg of their Invitation Tour.